+Acceleration of green chemistry is difficult due to the deterrents pressuring each point in the supply chain.
 Many of these issues are compounded by industries functioning within the traditional structure of the supply chain as highlighted by Porter's Five Forces Analysis, developed by Michael E. Porter in the 1970s.
 This type of analysis is also instructive in assessing the forces at play in green chemistry.

-ES Figure IV: Porter's Five Forces
+ES Figure II: Porter's Five Forces

 The Five Forces model is a tool companies use to assess their competitive position within industry supply chains to understand where power lies.
 It is based on a protectionist approach employed to assess and anticipate threats to the business from existing competitors, bargaining power of suppliers and buyers (customers) and the threat of new entrants and new technology.
 The Five Forces model is a planning tool used to build a position of defense and deflection of these threats.
 It is not a cooperative or collaborative approach to business positioning.
+This traditional focus on competition and bargaining power for customers and suppliers limits transparency, innovation and availability of performance and cost-effective new materials.

-TFA has concluded that there are four accelerators that can change the current paradigm and create a new paradigm that can lead to faster growth of green chemistry.
-They are:
+TFA has concluded that there are four accelerators that can change the current paradigm and create a new paradigm that can lead to faster growth of green chemistry:

-- Collaboration
+- 1. Collaboration

-- Technology Forcing
+- 2. Technology Forcing

-- Compromise
+- 3. Compromise

-- Enhanced Education
+- 4. Enhanced Education